Skip to game

 Pyramid Solitaire

 A completely different solitaire experience.
-Cards are dealt in a pyramid shape — pair exposed cards that add up to 13 to remove them.
-Kings are removed solo.
-Clear the entire pyramid to win.
+Cards deal into a pyramid — pair exposed cards that sum to 13 to remove them.
+Kings clear solo.
+Clear the pyramid to win.

 Win rate: ~30% · Pair-matching · 28-card pyramid